-The proposed rules create consistent requirements in the testing of marihuana product that will be available to medical marihuana patients as well as adult-use consumers.
-They are structured to ensure that marihuana product is reasonably free from contaminants for all users.
+The proposed rules create consistent requirements for infused and edible marihuana product that will be available to medical marihuana patients as well as adult-use consumers.
+They are structured to ensure that marihuana product that is produced is done so according to good manufacturing practices, handled safely, and labeled appropriately for all users.